Triangulated categories of relative 1-motives: Introduction

-where $\CM_1(k)$ is the abelian category of Deligne $1$-motives with rational coefficients over $k$ \cite{Deligne_HodgeIII}. \item The $\ell$-adic realisation functor $R_\ell :\DA_{1,c}(k)\ra D(k,\BQ_l)$ is conservative and $t$-exact. \item The inclusion of $\DA_1(k)$ into the category $\DA_{\homo}(k)$ of ``homological'' motives admits a left adjoint, the ``motivic Albanese functor'' $\LAlb:\DA_{\homo}(k)\ra \DA_1(k)$, which sends compact objects to compact objects, and whose value on the motive of a smooth $k$-variety $X$ is closely related to its Albanese variety. \end{enumerate} \end{theo}
+where $\CM_1(k)$ is the abelian category of Deligne $1$-motives over $k$ with rational coefficients \cite{Deligne_HodgeIII}. \item The $\ell$-adic realisation functor $R_\ell :\DA_{1,c}(k)\ra D(k_{\et},\BQ_l)$ is conservative and $t$-exact. \item The inclusion of $\DA_1(k)$ into the category $\DA_{\homo}(k)$ of all homological motives admits a left adjoint, the ``motivic Albanese functor'' $\LAlb:\DA_{\homo}(k)\ra \DA_1(k)$, which sends constructible objects to constructible objects, and whose value on the motive of a smooth $k$-variety $X$ is closely related to its semi-abelian Albanese variety. \end{enumerate} \end{theo}

 Our work builds on these results and the six operations formalism to produce a similar picture for $\DA_1(S)$.